princeoftm/CTF-2024/Pearl/Challenge4/Readme.md

-just the hash of the difficulty
+just the hash of the difficulty at gta 5 contract